Go to Cognosci home page

 Paul O'Connor, M.D.- Multiple Sclerosis Clinical Trial Design and Performance

-Dr. O'Connor is a neurologist who heads up the MS Clinic at St. Michael's Hospital as well as the MS Program in the Division of Neurology at the University of Toronto.
+Dr. O'Connor is a neurologist who leads the MS Clinic at St. Michael's Hospital as well as the MS Program in the Division of Neurology at the University of Toronto.
 He is also Neurology Division Chief at St. Michael's Hospital.
 His chief research interest is in the discovery and development of new treatments for MS, including pharmaceutical and non-pharmaceutical approaches.
-He is a world-authority on the design and implementation of clinical trials in MS and currently serves as lead-investigator or on the steering committee of several new agents for MS treatment including natalizumab and teriflunomide.
+He is a world authority on the design and implementation of clinical trials in MS and currently serves as lead-investigator or on the steering committee of several new agents for MS treatment including natalizumab and teriflunomide.

 Dr. O'Connor has a vast experience with the clinical aspects of MS and directs one of the largest and most clinically active MS centers in the world.
 Along with providing leadership to the clinic service and research staff, he runs a very busy MS practice and evoked potential diagnostic facility.
 He received his MD and MSc degree from the University of Toronto and was made a Fellow of the Royal College of Physicians and Surgeons of Canada in Neurology in 1985.